 - 1. Direct people out of the swivel area of the track marker. - 2.
-Actuate the tractor control unit (yellow). - → Swivel both track markers to transport position (see Fig. 197). - 3.
+Actuate the tractor control unit (yellow). - → Swivel both track markers into transport position (Fig. 154/1). - 3.
 Position the implement on the field. - 4.
 Switch off the tractor PTO shaft, apply the tractor parking brake, switch the tractor engine off and remove the ignition key. - 5.
-Secure the track markers (see below).
+Secure the track markers according to the "Soil tillage implement" operating manual.